Trusted Colorado Expungement Attorneys Ready To Help You

 Helping You Get a Fresh Start

-If you have been acquitted of charges, completed a diversion program, incurred a juvenile offense, or convicted of a lesser felony or misdemeanor and served your time, you deserve a second chance.
+If you have been acquitted of charges, completed a diversion program, incurred a juvenile offense, or been convicted of a lesser felony or misdemeanor and served your time, you deserve a second chance.
 One mistake should not limit your opportunities in life forever.
 Let Mark S. Rubinstein, an experienced Colorado criminal record sealing attorney, get your records sealed or expunged so that your past does not continue to negatively impact your future.
-Call me directly at our office or use our online contact form to get in touch with me.
+Call me, a Colorado expungement lawyer directly at our office or use our online contact form to get in touch with me.
 I look forward to helping you today!